KwanYu/MobileApplication/README.md

+# Testing multi-recogition tool for flower
-# Testing FlowerRecogition for mobile application course
+# For mobile application course